-We are a new nonprofit organization based in Chicago, Illinois.
+The Ninth Candle is a 501(c)3 nonprofit organization based in Chicago, Illinois.
 Our mission is to end antisemitism by sharing knowledge.
-We fulfill this mission through professional development programs for teachers, educational programs for students, and diversity and inclusion workshops for businesses.
-Our programs for teachers and students will always be free of charge.
+We fulfill this mission through innovative educational programs for students and professional development programs for teachers.
+Our programs will always be free of charge.

 The Ninth Candle is about positivity, sharing, and celebration.
 You can read more about our beliefs and values here.